PubGentleman/RoommateSwipe/replit.md

   - `StorageService.seedInitialMatches()` creates 2 initial matches when renters first log in
   - Seeded matches with profiles '1' (Sarah Johnson) and '2' (Michael Chen)
   - Prevents empty state for new users and enables immediate testing of messaging flow

+**Groups Implementation:**
+- **Swipeable Group Discovery**: Tinder-style card interface for browsing groups
+  - Large cards with group info, swipe gestures, and action buttons (X/heart)
+  - Join groups by swiping right or tapping heart button
+  - Skip groups by swiping left or tapping X button
+  - "You're In!" notification with 2-second display when joining
+  - Spring animations and haptic feedback for interactions
+- **Group Storage & Cross-User Visibility**:
+  - Groups stored globally in AsyncStorage (key: `@roommate_finder/groups`)
+  - NOT scoped per user - all users on same device see all groups
+  - `StorageService.getGroups()` deserializes `createdAt` timestamps
+  - Mock groups seeded only if storage is empty (doesn't override user groups)
+  - `logout()` preserves groups (only clears user-specific data)
+  - **Important**: On iOS/Android, AsyncStorage is app-wide and shared across user logins
+  - **Web Environment**: Web tests may use isolated browser contexts with separate localStorage

 **Future Database Integration:**
 - Designed to accommodate SQL database (note: Postgres may be added)